helpscout/beacon-ios-sdk/README.md

 ## Requirements

-The Beacon SDK requires iOS 9.0+.

-The Beacon SDK 2.0 beta requires iOS 11.0+.
+The Beacon SDK 2.0 requires iOS 11.0+.

 Xcode 11 is required to build with the Beacon SDK.